 DZ Bank building

 Address: Pariser Platz 3, 10117 Berlin, Germany

 Website: DZ Bank building

 Another iconic building in Berlin is the Reichstag building.
 Used as the centre of German politics throughout the Imperial period, the building was from 1894 until 1933 when it was mysteriously caught on fire.
 The burning of the building was blamed on communists and used as anti-German propaganda which helped Hitler consolidate power.
-In the 1960’s it was refurbished and after unification was once again reused to house the German parliament, now known as the Bundestag.
+In the 1960s, this Berlin iconic building was refurbished and after unification was once again reused to house the German parliament, now known as the Bundestag.

 Address: Platz der Republik 1, 11011 Berlin, Germany